Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Each player has a score, measured in points.
 When a player enters gameplay, their score is 0 points.

-Each time a players proposal passes, they gain 5 points.
 If only one player has proposal(s) pass at the end of a voting day, that player may gain 3 points.

 The first player to reach 100 points wins the round, also causing the round to end.